ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    nfsdal0501a.service.softlayer.com:/IBM01SV278685_7 /mnt nfs4 defaults,hard,intr 0 0
    ```

-6. Verify there are no errors with the configuration file.
+6. Verify that there are no errors with the configuration file.

    ```
    # mount -fav